Updated: February 2024

 - Band 7 coherence and cohesion it states-> ‘presents a clear central topic within each paragraph…’

-So you can run with one central idea or one main advantage and disadvantage, or problem/solution, as long as you are able to explain it well and give a clear relevant example.
+So you can run with one central idea or one main advantage and disadvantage, or problem/solution, as long as you can explain it well and give a clear relevant example.
 You will see this technique in the model answers below.

 In the first causes solution model answer below there are 2 problems and 2 solutions.
 The only issue though is that it tends to end up as a very long essay at way over 300 words.
 Realistically, you will not have the time in the exam to write an essay over 300 words and you will have more chance of making mistakes.

 You do not get a higher band score with a very long essay, for example, a 380-word essay.
 I have often been sent these kinds of essays to mark and it is frustrating, just keep it concise between 260 to 300 words.